center-for-threat-informed-defense/summiting-the-pyramid/docs/overview/detectioncoverage.rst

 provides a measure of detection depth that goes beyond treating a technique as simply covered or uncovered.

-:doc:`Learn more about Implementation Coverage <implementation-coverage>`
+:ref:`Learn more about Implementation Coverage <implementation-coverage>`

 Bringing the Two Together